leonardopangaio/git4nondev/README.md

 This repository has the intention to be an student notebook about git processes and some notation about some repositories.

-This is write by a non-dev to non-dev people.
+This is write by a curious non-dev to non-dev people.

 ---
 ## Index